 - Have no criminal conviction other than traffic violations.

-- Fulfill all financial obligations to DePauw.
+- Fulfill all financial obligations to DePauw by date of graduation.

 What happens if a student participates fully in the Commitment pathway but doesn’t get a job or isn't accepted into graduate school?